 The gridding mismatch is by default removed in the post processing.
 The four grid nodes closest to well points and zonation points along the well paths are modified so that bilinear interpolation of these nodes will give perfect match at all the well points and zonation points.
 All the affected grid nodes are adjusted so that the sum of all adjustments is as small as possible.
 There are rare situations where this approach will fail such as multiple well points within a single cell.
-The adjustment of grid nodes around well points can be turned off by <make-surfaces-interpolate-well-points> and the adjustment of grid nodes along well paths can be turned off by within a single cell.
-The adjustment of grid nodes around well points can be turned off by within a single cell.
-The adjustment of grid nodes around well points can be turned off by within a single cell.
-The adjustment of grid nodes around well points can be turned off by within a single cell.
-The adjustment of grid nodes along well paths
+The adjustment of grid nodes around well points can be turned off by <make-surfaces-interpolate-well-points> and the adjustment of grid nodes along well paths can be turned off by <allow-small-surface-adjustment-at-zonation-points>.